 In two recent cases reported in The Journal of Allergy and Clinical Immunology: In Practice, people who had an allergic reaction to red meat developed hives around the area where they had been previously bitten by a tick.

-One allergy clinic in Tennessee, looked at in 2018, found that in cases where they were able to pinpoint the cause, the alpha-gal allergy was behind about a third of anaphylaxis (severe allergic reaction) cases seen there between 2006 and 2016.
+In 2018 an allergy clinic in Tennessee looked at it and found that in cases where they were able to pinpoint the cause, the alpha-gal allergy was behind about a third of anaphylaxis (severe allergic reaction) cases seen there between 2006 and 2016.
 That’s more than were caused by food allergies to peanuts, shellfish, or others, the researchers found.

 This newer study suggests that a significant number of earlier cases with an unknown cause may actually have been due to this recently discovered allergy.